 - 60% of total drives complete between 24 and 72 hours

 - 25% of total drives complete between 3 and 5 days

 - 15% of total drives complete between 6 and 10 days

-Because Code42 monitors your environment for activity while indexing users' drives, it detects newly uploaded or created files typically within minutes.
+Because Code42 monitors your environment for activity while completing an inventory of users' drives, it detects newly uploaded or created files typically within minutes.
 It can take up to 20 minutes for file events in your environment to appear in search results in Forensic Search or to trigger any alert rules that you have set up.
 New file events may take up to an hour to appear on the Risk Exposure dashboard or in the User Profile.

 Activity Code42 monitors in cloud storage